-E. Publications, broadcasts, and other communications
+F. Publications, broadcasts, and other communications

-State Instruction Number 16-13 requires that publications, recruitment brochures, and other materials that are distributed or communicated in written and/or oral form, electronically and/or on paper, to staff, clients or the public contain the required language "equal opportunity employer/program" and "auxiliary aids and services are available upon request to individuals with disabilities" as well as the telephone numbers for relay services where telephone numbers are provided.
+State Instruction Number 16-13, change 1 requires that publications, recruitment brochures, and other materials that are distributed or communicated in written and/or oral form, electronically and/or on paper, to staff, clients or the public contain the required language "equal opportunity employer/program" and "auxiliary aids and services are available upon request to individuals with disabilities" as well as the telephone numbers for relay services where telephone numbers are provided.
+This tagline language is explicitly required under 29 CFR 38.38(a) and should not be changed, unless permissible under some other applicable law or regulation.

-Recipients that publish or broadcast program information in the news media must ensure to state that the program or activity discussed is an "equal opportunity employer/program" and that "auxiliary aids and services are available upon request to individuals with disabilities."
+Recipients that publish or broadcast program information in the news media must include a statement that the program or activity discussed is an "equal opportunity employer/program" and that "auxiliary aids and services are available upon request to individuals with disabilities."
 If voice phone numbers are provided, relay numbers must also be provided.